afoong/csvJoin/README.md

 ## Time taken

 * I estimate that this app took me about 15-17 hours to write.
+  * Excuses =/
     * Being in Pentaho loader land and bash land for the past 3 months have dulled my node.js skills.
-I had not looked at a line of node in about 6 months prior to this.
+    * I had not looked at a line of node in about 6 months prior to this.
     * It included a lot of research on things that I had never done before.
       * Some of the things I researched worked, and some didn't.
 * At one point, I coded myself into a wall, and had to scrap half of the controller as well.
-  * Lesson I learned from that: If code you are writing seems too complicated, there is probably a library on the internet that does what you want for you.
-Unfortunately, you might also have to read more than the first 10 lines of the docs to find your answer.
+  * Lesson I learned from that:
+    * If code you are writing seems too complicated, there is probably a library on the internet that does what you want for you.
+    * Unfortunately, you might also have to read more than the first 10 lines of the docs to find your answer.